tortiz7/tortiz7/README.md

 🎓 I have a bachelors degree in English from Wesleyan University

-💼 I am an aspiring cloud infrasture and AI engineer!
+💼 I am an aspiring cloud infrastructure and AI engineer!

 🌱 I am currently a Junior Systems Engineer at SHoP Architects, managing hardware inventory, patching policies, and AV monitoring